 Canford School & Carter Community School- Second School Placement

-Glenmoor School and Winton Arts & Media College - Second School Placement
+The Blandford School & Parkstone Grammar School - Second School Placement

 WSTP would prefer to consider applicants who have some experience of working with young people, though this is not essential.
 The application will be strengthened if any of the following are included: